cujojs/when/docs/api.md

 function condition(remaining) {
 	// This could be any test we want.
 For fun, stop when
-	// the next file name starts with a 'p' stop. return remaining[0].charAt(0) === 'p';
+	// the next file name starts with a 'p'. return remaining[0].charAt(0) === 'p';
 }